cloudogu/k8s-appops-security-talks/2020-03-18-javaLand/docs/slides/08-pod-security-policy.md

 ## 🚧️ Security context pitfalls

+* Loose coupling in RBAC ➡️ fail late with typos
 * <font color="red">⚠</font> *Admission*Controller
   * only evaluates Pods before starting
   * if not active ➡️ PSP are ignored